Updated Oct. 27 at 3:00 pm in Hong Kong with the Chinese Foreign Ministry’s statement. This article has been corrected.

 Before the ship sailed near the Subi reef, Beijing warned the US not to undertake what it would view as provocative acts. ”We advise the US to think again and before acting, not act blindly or make trouble out of nothing,” said China foreign minister Wang Yi, according to Reuters.
 US-based China experts pointed to the possible need for ”escalation control,” saying the US could be met by the Chinese navy.

 Instead, though, the USS Lassen moved through the area without incident.
-Asked about the situation, Zhu Haiquan, a spokesman at the Chinese embassy in Washington,
+Asked about the situation, Zhu Haiquan, a spokesman at the Chinese embassy in Washington, told the Associated Press that China respects freedom of navigation in the South China Sea.
+But, he stressed, “freedom of navigation and overflight should not be used as excuse to flex muscle and undermine other countries’ sovereignty and security.”

 The Chinese Foreign Ministry said later on Tuesday that USS Lassen had been monitored, followed, and warned, and urged the US to “not take any dangerous or provocative acts that threaten China’s sovereignty and security interests.”